Mokhtar Belmokhtar: In Aménas hostage-taking

 On 16 January 2013, in the In Aménas hostage crisis, members of Belmokhtar's new brigade attacked the Tiguentourine gas field near In Aménas, Algeria, and took more than 800 hostages.
 He justified the attack as a reprisal for the French intervention that had begun in Mali days before.

 Algerian forces made an assault and rescued hundreds of hostages.
 During the conflict, at least 39 hostages were killed, some executed with a bullet to the head by the Brigade.
 Algerian special forces killed 29 members of the Brigade and captured three, according to the Algerian government.
 In a video, Belmokhtar claimed responsibility for the attack, saying: "We are behind the blessed daring operation in Algeria...
 We did it for al-Qaida".

 British Special Air Service and Special Reconnaissance Regiment special forces, French special forces, and American units were mobilised to locate Belmokhtar.
-A bounty of $100,000 has been placed on him.
+A bounty of $100,000 was placed on his head.

 French and Chadian forces killed Abou Zeid in northern Mali on 25 February 2013.
-His death has been confirmed by several sources.
+His death was confirmed by several sources.

 May 2013 attacks

 Belmokhtar claimed responsibility for another terrorist attack on 23 May 2013.
 In this attack, a French-owned uranium mine in Arlit, Niger, as well as a military base 150 miles away in Agadez, were attacked by suicide bombers with truck bombs.
 Experts saw no reason to doubt the claim of responsibility.
 Anouar Boukhars of the Carnegie Endowment for International Peace saw the bombing as retaliation for the earlier French intervention in the Northern Mali conflict.

 In June 2013, the U.S. government announced a "$5 million reward for information leading to his location".

 In August 2013 a communique on the Mauritanian news agency ANI announced the fusion of Belmokhtar's group with MUJAO, another Al Qaida offshoot to form the Al Mourabitoun group.
-In May 2015, a portion of the group pledged allegiance to the Islamic State of Iraq and the Levant (ISIL), however Belmokhtar, who had repeatedly pledged allegiance to Al Qaeda leader Ayman al-Zawahri, issued a statement rejecting this change of allegiance.
+In May 2015, a portion of the group pledged allegiance to the Islamic State of Iraq and the Levant (ISIL); however, Belmokhtar, who had repeatedly pledged allegiance to Al Qaeda leader Ayman al-Zawahri, issued a statement rejecting this change of allegiance.